wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.16

+- Added 'Reset' section where users can quickly reset all item type options at once, handy for reconfigurations and first time setups.

 v1.15

 - Optimized how Item Type Deposit Settings are stored/used.